Spiritual Growth Plan and How to Create the Perfect One For You

 This is the phase when a seeker becomes a believer of God’s blessings.
 He accepts natures’ gifts and understands that everything happens for a reason.
 You begin to believe in the possibility of getting answers to all your questions.
 Your discomfort might not end here but you will become positive getting rid of the confusion anytime soon.

-You may look for pieces of poetry, verses from the bible, writing pieces on psychic growth, or stories of relevant happenings in the past.
+You may look for pieces of poetry, quotes from sacred texts (such as the Bible, Koran, Torah, etc), writing pieces on psychic growth, or stories of relevant happenings in the past.
 All this material and nature might be your only partner in this journey but sufficiently enough.

 Stage 3: The Period of Consciousness and exponential growth

 As you begin to study and dig deeper in the world of spirituality you will find the change is the only constant and that every being undergoes development now or then.
 The revelation of different aspects of your journey might be so comforting that as soon as you get answers to many of your queries the destination may seem imminent.
 But still, you have much more to cover.
 Continuing would become addictive and you would find yourself blissfully consuming over it.